 - ranking items by their benefit or significance

-- illustrating a situation, problem, or solution
+- illustrating a problem and solution

-The example outline above on mail-in voting is organized emphatically: it moves from a good reason, to a better one, to the best one.
+Note: The example outline above on mail-in voting is organized emphatically: it moves from a good reason, to a better one, to the best one.
 Emphatic order is common in persuasive essays because it allows the writer to increasingly strengthen his argument.

 Key transitions might be “one important reason is,” “just as importantly,” and “but the most important.”